Whole Systems Design, defined

 Patterns, Principles, Process, Place

 On your permaculture journey, you will encounter a multitude of complex ideas and expandable, exponentially powerful concepts.
 This can be a joyful ride, even when it’s overwhelming and confusing!
 However, if you’re anything like me, you enjoy a bit of structure now and then.

 A permaculture whole systems design can be simplified into four basic parts:

-Observing and adhering to natural patterns is one of the core principles of permaculture, and there are several more, which we will learn about in the next few weeks.
+- Principles.
+Observing and adhering to natural patterns is one of the core principles of permaculture, and there are so many more.
 Whenever we are stuck on a decision, struggling with how to prioritise different aspects of a project, or dealing with interpersonal conflict, we rely on our principles to guide us.